stopperw/pain-studio-mask/docs/Install_CSP_on_Wine.md

 You can easily login through the launcher, but if you don't want to register through Edge on Wine, use [this link](https://accounts.clip-studio.com/app/register).

+CSP will complain about the current OS being no longer supported, but you can safely ignore it.

 # Step 7.
 If your graphics tablet doesn't work